SHANGHAI | 20 Nov, 2022

-To win a China Spirits Competition award you will need to score highly in all three areas of our judging criteria.
-You might have outstanding quality spirits, but if the price and packaging is not right then you don’t, in commercial terms, have winning spirits.
-And you will not be recognized by the China Spirits Competition.
+To win a China Wine Competition award you will need to score highly in all three areas of our judging criteria.
+You might have an outstanding quality wine, but if the price and packaging is not right, you will not be recognized by the China Wine Competition.

-There is no point, for example, in having 95 point spirits if it does not look good or offer consumers great value for money.
-Those points mean it will remain highly respected within the trade, but it will also remain largely unsold on the shelf or languishing on a restaurant’s spirits list.
+There is no point, for example, in having a 95 point wine if it does not look good or offer consumers great value for money.
+Those points mean it will remain highly respected within the trade, but it will also remain largely unsold on the shelf or languishing on a restaurant’s wine list.

-Q (Quality Score) + Value Score (V) + Package Score (P) = China Spirits Competition Score.
+Q (Quality Score) + Value Score (V) + Package Score (P) = China Wine Competition Score.

 A separate weighted score will be given for each of the three parts of the judging process.
 The scores will be added up to give a final score from which individual prizes will be awarded.